dg1223/generative-ai_LLM/README.md

 ### Testing

 - There are 4 test files that contain 17 unit tests.
-- The files `test_Hello.py`, `test_SplitPDF.py` and `test_CountIt.py` contain tests that demonstrate if each unit that contribute to executing the intial challenge tasks is working.
+- The files `test_Hello.py`, `test_SplitPDF.py` and `test_CountIt.py` contain tests that demonstrate if each unit that contribute to executing the tasks is working.
 - The file `test_CompleteSystem.py` contains 2 unit tests.
 These tests make complete system calls to demonstrate if the subtasks [split PDF](#split-pdf) and [Count word frequency](#count-word-frequency) are getting executed properly.
 - I used the `sleep_until_completed` function from ganga’s core testing framework to wait for job completion before making post-job assertions.